That Screwy Flower- the Nejibana (捩花)!

 By Avi Landau

 The summer greenery is overpowering.
-Big-blossomed, brightly colored flowers abound.
-Summer fashions are often eye-catching.
-That is why it takes a little extra effort to notice the little, sometimes wonderous, details which are often right at our very feet.
-In June and July, check the patches of grass along sidewalks or bordering parking lots, office buildings, etc., and you might very well find the very small, yet enchanting NEJIBANA (screw-flower, as translated directly) which derives its name from its unique shape- and is in fact a member of the orchid family (scientific name: Spiranthes sinensis)
+Big-blossomed, brightly colored flowers abound, and summer fashions are often eye-catching.
+That is why it takes a little extra effort to detect the little, sometimes wonderous details which are often right at our very feet.
+In June and July, check the patches of grass along sidewalks or bordering parking lots, office buildings, etc., and you might very well find the very small, yet enchanting NEJIBANA ( the screw-flower, when translated directly) which derives its name from its unique shape- and is in fact a member of the orchid family (scientific name: Spiranthes sinensis)

-The spiral can twist either clock-wise or counter-clockwise.
-Isn’t the world amazing!
+The spiral can twist either clock-wise or counter-clockwise… isn’t the world amazing?!
 I took these photos near the police station at the TX Tsukuba Center Station and along the Tsuchiura Gakuen Road.